-- 36. Provided that the tutor has maintained sufficient contact with the reader and has come to the considered view that the reader ought not practise unrestricted, non-certification or certification subject to certain conditions may be appropriate. - 37.
+- 36. Provided that the tutor has maintained frequent contact with the reader and has come to the considered view that the reader ought not practice unrestricted non-certification, or certification subject to certain conditions, may be appropriate. - 37.
 However, it may be unfair to the reader to refuse to certify them without first giving the reader the opportunity to rectify the behaviour in question.
-Therefore, it is recommended that the tutor undertake the following course of action before deciding not to certify the reader: - a. consult the other tutor (if there is one): the problem may not be as large as first appears or may be capable of being addressed by both tutors; - b. consult the list of former tutors at paragraph 125 below: these senior counsel may have useful suggestions or insights into the problem; - c. consult the Director of the Bar Practice Course and the Director, Professional Standards and Support (in appropriate cases in conjunction with the senior counsel to whom the tutor has spoken); - d. consider an action plan: the issue may be addressed by the production of further written work, by additional oral advocacy practice or by attending court with the tutor to demonstrate how the reader might perform more effectively; and - e. meet with the reader as soon as possible: state clearly and tactfully the issues and discuss how to address them including by way of the action plan if appropriate (and make a note of the discussion).
+Therefore, it is recommended that the tutor undertake the following course of action before deciding not to certify the reader: - a. consult the other tutor: the problem may not be as large as first appears or may be capable of being addressed by both tutors; - b. consult the list of former tutors at paragraph [116] below: these senior counsel may have useful suggestions or insights into the problem; - c. consult the Director of the Bar Practice Course and the Director, Professional Standards and Support (in appropriate cases in conjunction with the senior counsel the tutor has spoken to); - d. consider an action plan: the issue may be addressed by the production of further written work, by additional oral advocacy practice or by attending court with you to demonstrate how the reader might perform more effectively; and - e. meet with the reader as soon as possible: state clearly and tactfully the issues and discuss how to address them including by way of the action plan if appropriate.
+Make a note of the discussion.